We can all agree that hiking in Spain is awesome! However, hiking in Zumaia Spain (Zumaya) is really unique.

 Trust me it’s worth the struggle…

 From here there is about 5.5 kilometers left till you reach Deba.
 The next kilometer or so is a little more flat than the rest of the hike and you get pretty close to the highway.
-Actually you have to cross a bridge that goes over the highway.
+Actually you have to cross a bridge that goes above the highway.
 I do not think this part was as nice as the rest, luckily it is pretty short.
 Crossing the bridge across the highway felt quite scary, even though it was safe.
 I think it was maybe the sound of the cars, their speed and just looking down at it, that scared me a bit.
-I don’t like highways as I think they destroy our beautiful and unique nature.

 But on the other hand,

-the nature really complemented the highway in a urban yet rural perfect combination.
+nature really complemented the highway in an urban yet rural perfect combination.
 I think it is impossible to ruin this beautiful nature – even with a highway.
 However, I still prefer unspoiled nature.

-Luckily you return to nature as fast as a Tesla accelerates. 😉
+Luckily you return to nature as fast as a Tesla accelerates, lol! 😉

 The last part of the hike from Zumaia to Deba

-After the highway there is a little more walking in the forest.
-As you exit the forest, you reach an area with more fields with cows, bulls and donkeys and you get closer to the ocean.
+After the highway, there is a little more walking in the forest.
+As you exit the forest, you reach an area with more fields with cows, bulls, and donkeys as you get closer to the ocean.
 At this point my body was really starting to get tired and I started to wonder how far Deba was.
 Then I reached the top of the hills, from which you can see the ocean again.
 That felt relieving in some ways, as I now knew there was not that much left of my pretty hike from Zumaia to Deba.